Student Financial Services Counselor

 • Receives in-person visitors

 • Responds to e-mail and telephone inquiries

 • Presents financial aid information to prospective students and families

-• Assists families and calculates their university balance as well as provides guidance on financing strategies
+• Assists families calculate their university balance as well as providing guidance on financing strategies

 • Assists with ancillary processes such as importing financial aid application information

 • Completes federal verification in accordance with federal guidelines

 • Processes appeals for loss of aid due to insufficient satisfactory academic progress